fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Existing nullability rules for F# types hold, and ad-hoc assignment of `null` to a type that does not have `null` as a proper value is not suddenly possible.

 Note that asserting non-nullability may be required in some situations where types are inferred to be nullable.
-For example:
+Consider the following (confusing) function that does not do what its name says it does:

 ```fsharp
 let neverNull (str: string) =